lingpy/calc-workflow/slides/slides.md

 </p>
 <aside class='notes'>
-This picture presents the full workflow, it comprises 5 different stages at this moment, in which we successively lift linguistic data from their raw form up to a level where correspondence patterns across cognate words have been automatically identified and
+This picture presents the full workflow, it comprises 5 different processes at this moment, in which we successively lift linguistic data from their raw form up to a level where correspondence patterns across cognate words have been automatically identified and